Eleftherios Stavridis

-Eleftherios Stavridis or Lefteris Stavridis (Ελευθέριος (Λευτέρης) Σταυρίδης; 1893–1966) was a Greek journalist and politician.
+Eleftherios (Lefteris) Stavridis (Ελευθέριος (Λευτέρης) Σταυρίδης; 1893–1966) was a Greek journalist and politician.
 He was initially an activist of the Left, serving as General Secretary of the Communist Party of Greece in 1925–26, before being expelled from the Party in 1928 and undergoing a rapid ideological transition to the far right, becoming an ardent anti-communist.
 He participated in the fascist National Union of Greece, collaborated with the Metaxas dictatorship and the Germans during the Axis occupation of Greece, and served as a prominent anti-communist propagandist for successive right-wing governments after the Greek Civil War, until his death.

 Early life

-Eleftherios Stavridis was born in the village of Selymbria, near Constantinople, in 1893.
+Eleftherios Stavridis was born in the town of Silivri, near Constantinople, Ottoman Empire, in 1893.
 He became an orphan at a young age, and his uncle, Nektarios Karabounis (later sainted by the Eastern Orthodox Church) became his guardian.

 He later went to Constantinople, where he went to school at the Great School of the Nation.
-After finishing school, he left the Ottoman Empire and went to Athens, where he studied at the Rizareios School, where his uncle was headmaster.
+After finishing school, he left the Ottoman Empire and went to Athens, where he studied at the Rizarios Ecclesiastical School of Athens, where his uncle was headmaster.
 Appointed as a clerk in the Ministry of the Interior, he was called up for military service in the mobilization of 1915, being sent to Drama, where he was cut off following the occupation of the area by the Bulgarian army in 1916.
 In 1917, along with the rest of the city's male population he was moved to a concentration camp in Pleven in Bulgaria, where he remained until the capitulation of Bulgaria at the end of World War I. At his return to Greece, he was appointed to the Eastern Macedonia Directorate at Drama.